About this blog:

 I’ve often found comfort in reading the stories of other people dealing with the same things I am.
 It was after reading a blog by another ex-Christian Scientist, that I was inspired to start my own.
 I was not finding many ex-Christian Scientist voices out there, and all too many Christian Scientist voices.
 So, I share my story with the hope that it helps someone else walking the same path I am on, or contemplating a similar journey.
 Know that there are others of us out there who’ve been through similar experiences.
 You’re not alone.
 Don’t hesitate to reach out if you need to talk to someone, even if it’s on-line or via an e-mail.
 I am connected with a vibrant on-line community of former Christian Scientists who are amazingly understanding and supportive.
 Contrary to how we were taught in Christian Science, one of the best ways to begin to solve a problem is to talk to someone about it, and to acknowledge it.

-Now, I’d say I am spiritual but not religious.
-In some ways, I consider myself to be atheist/agnostic.
-I believe there is more to the universe than we fully understand through modern science, but unlike those who are religious, I do not fill the knowledge void with deities or superstition.
+Now, I consider myself to be atheist/agnostic.
+I believe there is more to the universe than we fully understand through modern science, but unlike those who are religious, I do not fill that knowledge void with deities or superstition.
 I’m willing to accept that there are many things that we do not know and leave it to science to discover it.
 As I see it, there is no such thing as a deity of any sort.
 I do believe there may be a power or force in the universe outside of my/ourselves, but it is not some sort of sentient deity.
 Evidence and what makes logical sense to me guide my views.
 For now, I believe in a collective intelligence or energy of which we are all a part, not some sort of separate sentient ‘sky god’ being out there somewhere–that’s just what makes logical sense to me.
 Evidence will be the only thing that changes my mind.

 I live and work in the Okanagan region of British Columbia, Canada.
 In my day job, I work as a program administrator for a non-profit social services organization.
-In my spare time, I ride my motorcycle; and I enjoy kayaking, backpacking, skiing, snowshoeing, and other outdoor activities.
+In my spare time, I ride my motorcycle, and I enjoy kayaking, backpacking, skiing, snowshoeing, and other outdoor activities.
 I’m also an amateur photographer.